Lumi and Pyry

-' (born 20 September 2014) and ' (born 10 July 2013) are giant pandas from China that were rented by Ähtäri Zoo in Finland.
+' (born 20 September 2014) and ' (born 10 July 2013) are giant pandas from China that were loaned to Ähtäri Zoo in Finland.

 In the spring of 2016, it was announced that the Ähtäri Zoo could rent giant pandas from China in honor of the centenary of Finland's independence.
-In 2018, there were approximately 2,020 pandas in the wild and about 400 in zoo conditions.
-Through China's panda diplomacy program, Chinese pandas are on loan in multiple European countries in addition to Finland, including Belgium, Netherlands, Austria and France.
-The 12 million euro, 15-year agreement for renting pandas between Ähtäri Zoo and the National Panda Administration of China was signed in April 2017.
+In 2018, there were approximately 2,020 pandas in the wild and about 400 in captivity.
+Through China's panda diplomacy program, giant pandas are loaned to multiple European countries in addition to Finland, including Belgium, the Netherlands, Austria and France.
+The twelve million euro, fifteen-year agreement for renting pandas between Ähtäri Zoo and the National Panda Administration of China was signed in April 2017.

-The pandas have been considered an important foreign policy project in Finland, and their coming to Finland has been mentioned as the result of an agreement between the President of the Republic, Sauli Niinistö, and the General Secretary of the Chinese Communist Party, Xi Jinping.
+The pandas were considered an important foreign policy project in Finland, and their arrival in Finland was mentioned as the result of an agreement between the President of the Republic, Sauli Niinistö, and the General Secretary of the Chinese Communist Party, Xi Jinping.

 The maintenance of giant pandas is expensive, and the zoo faced financial difficulties due to a lack of government funding.
 The zoo decided to return the pandas early to China in late 2024.